CliffordWilmot/pgvector_set/README.md

 ### Querying

-We define the operator `<^>` for computing the Tanimoto distance between two vectors of dichotomous values.
+We define the operator `<^>` for computing the Jaccard distance between two vectors of boolean values represented with 0.0 and 1.0.

 ```tsql
 SELECT '[1., 0., 1.]' <^> '[1., 0., 1.]';